 - The skeleton of the frilled shark is low in calcium, perhaps because the deep water in which it lives is poor in nutrients.

 Unfortunately, the frilled shark is rarely seen alive.
 It's most often observed when it has been trapped in a fishing net and brought to the surface of the water after its death.

 Lives of Frilled Sharks

 The frilled shark has a wide range in both the Pacific and the Atlantic Oceans, but it's found in only scattered patches in these areas.
-It may live in water as deep as 1000 to 1500 meters, but it's usually located at depths of between 500 and 1000 meters.
-In some Japanese waters frilled sharks have been found in water between 50 and 200 meters deep.
+Although it may live in water as deep as 1000 to 1500 meters, it's usually located at depths of between 500 and 1000 meters.
+In Japan, frilled sharks have been found in shallower water between 50 and 200 meters deep.